Visiting The Avatar Mountains (Zhangjiajie)โ€” lived here 3 years

 Due to stringent COVID-19-related restrictions, China’s borders have been sealed off for the past several years.
 Luckily, China has finally opened its borders again for tourists!

-I've tested accommodations from Shanghai to Taipei and understand the cultural nuances of each destination.
-My travel advice has been featured by BBC, NBC, Business Insider, The Sun US, US News, Fodor's Travel.
+My travel advice has been featured by BBC, NBC, Business Insider, The Sun US, US News and Fodor's Travel.